 Using an electric mixer, beat the butter for 1-2 minutes until fluffy.
-Slowly add the powdered sugar then the milk and beat until fluffy, about another minute.
-Add the extract and green food coloring (a drop or two at a time until you reached desired color of green.)
+Slowly add the powdered sugar, then the milk, and beat until fluffy, about another minute.
+Add the extract and green food coloring (a drop or two at a time until you reached the desired color of green.)
 Mix until fully incorporated.

 1/2 cup butter

 Place butter and chocolate chips together in a microwave-safe bowl and microwave for 30 seconds at a time.
-Stir in between each 30 seconds.
+Stir in between every 30 seconds.
 Be careful not to overheat.
 Stir until smooth.
-Pull brownies out of freezer and drizzle the warm chocolate over brownies and spread smooth with a spatula.
-Put back in freezer for another 20 minutes to help the chocolate to set.
+Pull brownies out of the freezer and drizzle the warm chocolate over brownies and spread smooth with a spatula.
+Put back in the freezer for another 20 minutes to help the chocolate to set.